ftavarez01/eks-terraform-autoscaling/README.md

 *  Cost Optimization: Utilizes AWS Spot Instances to reduce compute costs.

 * High Availability: Deploys resources across multiple availability zones.

+## Prerequisites

+* Terraform: The tool for deploying the infrastructure.

+* AWS CLI: The AWS command-line interface to interact with your account.

+* kubectl: The tool to interact with the Kubernetes cluster once it's deployed.